 (b) that the conciliation and review officer considers was said or provided confidentially for those purposes.

+[Regulation 18 amended in Gazette 11 Feb 2011 p.
+500.]

 19. Conciliation and review officer to report to Commissioner

 As soon as is practicable after completing the review of a claim, the conciliation and review officer is to give to the Commissioner a written report in the form specified in the guidelines that —